nolauren/gephi_tutorial/README.md

 But what if we want to scale up?
 Our data changes?
 We need to make an edge list and node list.
-For our edge list, we need "Source" , "Target" and "Type".
+For our edge list, we need "Source" , "Target", edges "ID", and "Type".
-For our node list, we need "ID" and "Label".
+For our node list, we need nodes "ID" and "Label".
 When we import the data, add the node list first!
 Then, add the edge list.